ar-to/ethereum-api/README.md

 1. This api uses web3 for interacting with the node, but manual curl commands can be used via [RPC calls](https://github.com/ethereum/wiki/wiki/JSON-RPC).
 Test the `bash bin/rpc-call` to test an rpc call.

+2. Install a solidity extension into your choosen editor when developing contracts

-2. the contracts are compiled into the `token-contract/build/contracts` directory and it was added to `/gitignore` as a **comment** to facilitate migrating new contracts during development when using a local private node.
+3. the contracts are compiled into the `token-contract/build/contracts` directory and it was added to `/gitignore` as a **comment** to facilitate migrating new contracts during development when using a local private node.
 But when coming back to the default contract simple compile and migrate or migrate with reset to overwrite existing contracts.
 There is also a `deployed-contracts` directory that can store the artifact files (e.g.Token.json) if you want to keep different deployments to interact with your contracts in the future.
 Read [here](#vc) for storing contracts in version control.

 ## Scripts